blackbat13/eternal-king/docs/characters/vera.md

 Damien found her in the ruins of a dead city, while he was hunting a warlord who’d trafficked souls through dimensional rifts.
 Vera didn’t know he was the Eternal King—just another mark, another heartbeat to silence.
 She lunged from the shadows, her knife sinking deep into his chest… and *stuck*.
 Not in flesh, but in something older, vaster—a storm given form.
 Damien didn’t flinch.
 He caught her wrist, his grip gentle as snowfall, and looked into her eyes.
 Not with anger.
 With *recognition*.

-*"You’re tired,"* he said, plucking the knife from his chest like a stray hair. *"Tired of being a weapon.
+*"You’re tired"* he said, plucking the knife from his chest like a stray hair. *"Tired of being a weapon.
 Tired of burning."*

 Vera spat in his face. *"Kill me or let me go."*